troytse/wsl-autostart/README.md

 # WSL Autostart
-Support for starting linux services in Windows Subsystem for Linux (WSL) on Windows startup.
+Support for starting the Linux services in Windows Subsystem for Linux (WSL) on Windows startup.

 [README](README.md) | [中文文档](README_zh.md)